keiran-rowell/keiran-rowell.github.io/_posts/2026-04-02-the-oxygen-apocalypse.md

   </div>
 </div>

-Within the same carbon budget, CH<sub>4</sub> is a [30--80x more potent a greenhouse gas](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide) than CO<sub>2</sub>.
+Within the same carbon budget, CH<sub>4</sub> is [30--80x more potent a greenhouse gas](https://climate.mit.edu/ask-mit/what-makes-methane-more-potent-greenhouse-gas-carbon-dioxide) than CO<sub>2</sub>.
 The millennia-long lifespan of methane was shortened by photosynthetic oxygen to just a decade, converted into carbon dioxide.
 The linear symmetry of O=C=O leaves it with  fewer active infrared absorption modes than CH<sub>4</sub>: particular geometric distortions that can absorb longwave heat radiating back from the Earth's surface.
 The 1:1 exchange of CH<sub>4</sub> to CO<sub>2</sub> by catalytic oxygen-linked radical reactions had made the greenhouse blanket more translucent to heat.
 While the oceans had buffered the cyanobacteria from the consequences of their waste gas for billions of years, their emissions destroyed the greenhouse layer [in a thousandth of that](https://www.pnas.org/doi/11.1073/pnas.0504878102) .
 There was no human heavy industry emitting gigatonnes of CO<sub>2</sub> into the atmosphere.

 The sun was dimmer back then.
 With nothing to compensate, a long winter was coming.